haldunanil/renovate-conflicted-repro/README.md

 Finally, click on `New Build` in the `Renovatebot Repro` pipeline to kick off a build.
 After a few seconds, you Renovatebot should first create an issue that summarizes the upcoming PRs it will create (unless it's before 9am on Monday, then it'll create the PRs too!).
 Check off the line item that says `chore(deps): pin dependencies (@types/react, @types/react-dom)` and click `New Build` again on Buildkite.
 This will produce an actual PR (if one didn't exist already) to renovate those packages.

-## Issue

-Note that in https://github.com/haldunanil/renovate-conflicted-repro/blob/main/renovate.json, there is a key for `rebaseWhen` that is set to `conflicted`.
-However, if you go to the [issue that was created](https://github.com/haldunanil/renovate-conflicted-repro/pull/4), you'll note that it says:

-> ♻ Rebasing: Whenever PR is behind base branch, or you tick the rebase/retry checkbox.

-which is not the behavior expected when `rebaseWhen="conflicted"`.